gnif/LookingGlass/doc/install.rst

 Please note that you must obtain version 0.1.161 or later.

-If the installation of the driver results in warnings or errors about driver signatures, ensure secure boot is turned off for the virtual machine bios/uefi.
+If you encounter warnings or errors about driver signatures, ensure secure boot is turned off in the bios/uefi settings of your virtual machine.

 .. _a_note_about_ivshmem_and_scream_audio: